Splunk® Style Guide

 Numbered lists

-Use numbered lists, sometimes called ordered lists or task lists, when the order of the list items is important, such as in procedural information or for sequential steps a user must follow.
+When you write Splunk documentation, use numbered lists, sometimes called ordered lists or task lists, when the order of the list items is important.
+For example, you can use numbered lists to organize procedural information or sequential steps a user must follow.
 If you add substeps, use an ordered list marked by lowercase letters.
+If you need to describe a set of options for a list item, use a bulleted list or a table.

 Qualities of numbered lists